zapzor/homelab/README.md

 ## 🛠️ Monitoring

-- Grafana + Prometheus / Netdata for service and resource monitoring
+- Grafana + Prometheus for service and resource monitoring
 - Notification method —  ntfy alerts on service downtime

 ---